 Whenever people talk about all the logging they can do we always ask "So how are you using that data to make your beer better?".
 We couldn't think of one example of how we'd use this extra data so we decided data logging doesn't help us.
 Your needs may be different however.

 This one's a no brainer.
 If you want or think one day you want to go for semi or complete automation (push a button and wort comes out), a computer based or similar solution is the way to go.
 Standard PIDs won't give you this as easily.
 Computers can replace more than just PIDs and can do all the other things you'd want for full automation like control pumps and valves.

 We didn't want semi or full automation so going PID was still in the running.
 The level of automation is one thing that we didn't actually think about very long at all.
 We knew right from the start that we didn't want semi or complete automation.
-We wanted to keep things 'simple' with what can best be described as manual dials and controls for 2 reasons:
+We wanted to keep things 'simple' with what can best be described as manual dials and controls for three reasons:

 - So that we feel like we're doing something on brew day (it's a hobby and we want to be part of the process steps instead of having a computer manage them)

 - The time required to program the automated steps at the start of the brew day could or would likely take just as long as 'manually' changing certain settings when needed.
 For example, when step mashing followed by a mashout, we hit the temperature "up" button a few times on one of the PIDs once the alarm sounds to let us know that a mashing step is complete.
 It takes 3-5 seconds to do.
 A computer could easily automate this but what exactly is that saving or simplifying for us?
 Computers are great for extremely repetitive processes and where actions must be done at very precise moments.
 In brewing there are only a few step mashes at most and timing is not critical.
 If you mash a few minutes or even an hour longer after conversion has already taken place it won't affect the beer.